Companion to LJV · Weird Thursday IV · The Roxie · SF

 - Christof intervention

 - Tries to drown him.
-Stops short of the kill, then speaks to him, voice from the sky.
+Stops short of the kill, then speaks from the sky.

 - Truman learning